BDC Hamburger Icon

 As a membership site owner, you don’t want to be worrying about things like creating coupon codes, updating expired payment methods, processing upgrades and downgrades, and adding members to your site.
 All of these tasks should be done for you automatically so you can focus on your members and business growth.

-• Accept all payment types, like credit cards, PayPal and ACH
+• Accept all payment types, including credit cards, PayPal and ACH

-• Add a member to the correct membership plan or level (removing them if they request a refund or cancel)
+• Add a member to the correct membership plan or level (and remove them if they cancel or request a refund)

 • Add a member to your email marketing tool for future follow-up and communication [Read related article: The Best Email Marketing Services and Survey Software of 2024]